jeannie068/Tennnis_Analysis_System_YOLOv/README.md

 ## Issue
-- Analysis speed, ball shot speed and number of shots
+- Analysis ball bouncing and show on mini-court
-- Draw analysis result on video
+- Ball tracker model from YOLOv5 change to TrackNet Model